jeffreytriplett/trpl/README.md

 =================
 - Include trpl.js in your project.
 - Use trpl.process(s, d) to populate a template (from string 's') with data (from object 'd').
 The function will return the resulting string.
+- Include trpl.html.js in your project to use trpl.processElement(e, d).
+This function will process the template held in the first comment of DOM element 'e' with object 'd' and write the output inside of 'e'.
+- trpl.html.js is just one way to use TRPL.
+You can decide to just use trpl.js and find your own way to pass in the template and use the resulting string.
+This allows it to be used in node.js as a server side templating engine if you want.
 - The follwing explains how to code the templates...

 Accessing objects